Honey badger (men's rights): Karen Straughan

 Karen Straughan is a divorced mother of two boys and a girl, who lives in Edmonton, Alberta.
-She was born raised in Sherwood Park, just east of Edmonton, as the youngest of three sisters.
+She was born and raised in Sherwood Park, just east of Edmonton, as the youngest of three sisters.
 Her father was a mechanic who taught her to work with her hands, and her mother was a tomboy who taught her self-sufficiency and treated her wounds after fights.

-As an adult, Straughan worked as a part-time waitress while writing erotic fiction for women as a side line (she is self educated and bisexual), and discovered the men's rights movement when she and other authors decided to troll a MRM forum, only to find that she agreed with the forum posters.
-Another impetus was the inequality of child custody laws: when Straughan was going through her divorce, she found herself the presumptive custodial parent, and legally unable to waive a child support order against her ex-husband, and when she started another relationship she found her boyfriend had helped raise a stepdaughter but hadn't been able to see her for eight years.
+As an adult, Straughan worked as a part-time waitress while writing erotic fiction for women as a side line (she is self-educated and bisexual), and discovered the men's rights movement when she and other authors decided to troll a MRM forum, only to find that she agreed with the forum posters.
+Another impetus was the inequality of child custody laws: when Straughan was going through her divorce, she found herself the presumptive custodial parent, and legally unable to waive a child support order against her ex-husband.
+When she started another relationship, she found that her boyfriend had helped raise a stepdaughter, but hadn't been able to see her for eight years.
 In 2011, she started a blog, "Owning Your Shit", and a YouTube channel named "Girl Writes What", where she discussed her views supporting the men's rights movement; in three years her early video "Feminism and the Disposable Male" had over a million views.
 By 2013, she acted as a spokesperson for Men's Rights Edmonton.
 In 2016, Straughan earned enough from YouTube ads and speaking fees to quit her part-time restaurant job.